QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 # Eulerian Fluid Simulator

-We will look at a 2D simulation here first.
+We will look at a 2D simulation here first, mainly following the work of Matthias Müller [^1].
 Though moving to 3D is quite trivial.
 It is _Eulerian_ because we use a grid rather than points for the computations.

 We assume that:
 1. Water is an [incompressable fluid](https://en.wikipedia.org/wiki/Incompressible_flow).